Free Things to Do in Charleston, SC

 Charles Pinckney Historical Site – $

 If you’re headed across the Ravenel Bridge to Mount Pleasant, don’t leave without visiting the Charles Pinckney National Historic Site.
 Once a rice and indigo plantation, the site features a 19th-century lowcountry cottage, ornamental gardens, and stories of plantation life.
-The park is completely free to visitors and is open Wednesday through Sunday.
+The park is a free Charleston activity, as it doesn’t charge an admission fee.
+It is open Wednesday through Sunday.

 Angel Oak Tree – $